-Safeguarding and Child Protection is defined as:
+Safeguarding and Protecting the Welfare of Children is defined as:

 - Protecting children from maltreatment. - Preventing impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes